mailcmd/mifrat_ex/README.md

-# IMFastTable
+# Mifrat (acronym of Many Indexed Fields Random Access Table)

 Module to manage an in-memory table with primary_key and secondary indexes.
-The porporse is to have a way to store temporal complex records with fast access althrough any indexed field.
+The objective is to have a way to store complex temporary records with fast access through any indexed field.

 ## How its work: